Druii is the singular form of Druid (Plural) but I as did this Author often use the more accepted common form of "Druid" for both.

 (There is no Druidism without Soul's Way and Summerland Stay.
 TDK)

-purpose let thy thoughts be graceful, appropriate, and luxuriantly diversified, ennobled by vigour, fancy, and knowledge, and supported by learning, memory, and mental endowment.
+For this purpose let thy thoughts be graceful, appropriate, and luxuriantly diversified, ennobled by vigour, fancy, and knowledge, and supported by learning, memory, and mental endowment.
 By complacency, ingenuity, and

 originality, cultivate social acquaintance : and, by amiable conduct, skill in science, and pure morals, be thy aim to ensure praise.
 Let thy song be the faithful record of heroical achievements to prompt the people to illustrious feats of fame, a lay of ethical instruction painting the paths of virtue, and a harmonious formulary of the adorations of the tribes, when they acknowledge the beneficence of the Supreme, when they implore his gracious favour, and when they deprecate his wrath from offending men.
 Be it thy intention